 MetalLB is a load-balancer implementation for bare metal Kubernetes clusters, using standard routing protocols.

-MetalLB is a young project.
-You should treat it as a beta system.
 The project maturity page explains what that implies.

 Kubernetes does not offer an implementation of network load balancers (Services of type LoadBalancer) for bare-metal clusters.
 The implementations of network load balancers that Kubernetes does ship with are all glue code that calls out to various IaaS platforms (GCP, AWS, Azure…).
 If you’re not running on a supported IaaS platform (GCP, AWS, Azure…), LoadBalancers will remain in the “pending” state indefinitely when created.